woodchuckchoi/what_i_learnt_today/de/README.md

 Hadoop framework is based on a simple programming model (MapReduce) and it enables a computing solution that is scalable.

 As opposed to the common belief, Spark is not a modified version of Hadoop and neither is it dependent on Hadoop because Spark has its own cluster management.
 Hadoop is just one of the ways to implement Spark.\
 Spark uses Hadoop in two ways, one is storage and second, processing.
-Since Spark has its own cluster management computation abilities, dit uses Hadoop for storage purpose only (HDFS).\
+Since Spark has its own cluster management computation abilities, it uses Hadoop for storage purpose only (HDFS).\

 ## HDFS
 ```